Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: Introduction

 Our current theoretical understanding in cosmology is essentially based on two crucial pillars: 1) General Relativity (GR) is the underlying gravitational theory; 2) the cosmological principle states that the spatial distribution of matter in the Universe is revealed as homogeneous and isotropic on scales sufficiently large.
 This paper aims to investigate the robustness of these two pillars, examining also possible deviations.

-Presently, the cosmological concordance model is generally referred to as the well-known $\Lambda$CDM model \citep{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Weinberg:2008zzc,Montani-book2009hju}, which involves a cold dark matter (CDM) component and a cosmological constant $\Lambda$.
+Presently, the cosmological concordance model is generally referred to as the well-known $\Lambda$CDM model \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Weinberg:2008zzc,Montani-book2009hju}, which involves a cold dark matter (CDM) component and a cosmological constant $\Lambda$.
 This cosmological paradigm is consistent with most of the data, providing a reliable picture of the present-day observed Universe.
-For instance, maps of the cosmic microwave background radiation (CMB) \citep{Planck:2018vyg} have corroborated the idea of a homogeneous and isotropic Universe on large scales.
-This kind of geometry is properly described within the framework of the $\Lambda$CDM model through the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric \citep{Weinberg:2008zzc}.
+For instance, maps of the cosmic microwave background radiation (CMB) \cite{Planck:2018vyg} have corroborated the idea of a homogeneous and isotropic Universe on large scales\footnote{This fact is widely accepted, although CMB anomalies and anisotropies have been recently emerged in the form of an observed temperature dipole \cite{Schwarz:2015cma}.}.
+The geometry of a purely homogeneous and isotropic Universe is properly described within the framework of the $\Lambda$CDM model through the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric \cite{Weinberg:2008zzc}.

 Concerning the first pillar of the $\Lambda$CDM model, despite all the remarkable predictions and successes to explain theoretically many observational facts in the Universe, it is believed that GR is not the ultimate theory of gravity.
-Indeed, some open problems in cosmology, such as the need for dark components such as CDM and dark energy, the exact nature of which is still unknown, the cosmological constant problem \citep{Weinberg:1988cp,Peebles:2002gy}, and the Hubble constant tension \citep{Vagnozzi:2019ezj,DiValentino:2021izs}, may be regarded as a possible signal of the breakdown of GR on galactic and cosmological scales and have motivated people to discuss some modifications of the theory.
+Indeed, some open problems in cosmology, such as the need for dark components such as CDM and dark energy, the exact nature of which is still unknown, the cosmological constant problem \cite{Weinberg:1988cp, Peebles:2002gy}, and the Hubble constant tension\footnote{In particular, CMB measurements \cite{Planck:2018vyg} have provided a value of the actual expansion rate, \textit{i.e.}, the Hubble constant, that is incompatible with observations of local probes, such as Cepheids and type Ia supernovae (SNe Ia) \cite{pantheon+}, with a significance level of $4.9\,\sigma$.
+See \cite{Vagnozzi:2019ezj,DiValentino:2020zio,DiValentino:2021izs,Abdalla:2022yfr,Perivolaropoulos:2021jda,Vagnozzi:2023nrq} for comprehensive reviews.
+See also \cite{Lenart:2022nip,Bargiacchi:2023jse,Dainotti:2023ebr,Dainotti:2023bwq,Dainotti:2023fha,Dainotti:2023yrk,Montani:2023ywn,Bargiacchi:2023rfd,Dainotti:2024gca} for attempts to reduce the tension, using new statistical analysis and combining different cosmological probes.}, may be regarded as a possible signal of the breakdown of GR on galactic and cosmological scales and have motivated people to discuss some modifications of the theory.